Winnguyen1511/Maze_Solver/README.md

           python3 prog/mazeConfig.py resource/tiny.png resource/tiny_mod.png 1 0 white
           -> By this you can change any pixel(x, y) in the maze by "color", I just code for "white" and "black"
           you can develop it further
+_example: ./maze_solver.sh -p 20 raw_image/tiny.png
+          -> This will take raw image from the directory raw_image and reduce the size to 20% of it
+          Then do the same as with not -p
 # Hope you like it.
 Good luck